Ali Rıza Öreroğlu

 Ali Rıza Öreroğlu, MD ([ali ɾɯza œɾæɾojɫu]; is a Turkish/Persian plastic, reconstructive and aesthetic surgeon.
-Acknowledged for his work in facial rejuvenation and rhinoplasty.
+He is acknowledged for his work in facial rejuvenation and rhinoplasty.

 Early life and education

 Born to a Turkish father and a Persian mother, Öreroğlu has finished his primary education in Tehran.
 He has graduated from Ankara University Faculty of Medicine as a medical doctor in 2006 and completed his specialty education at the Department of Plastic, Reconstructive and Aesthetic Surgery of Istanbul Okmeydanı Training and Research Hospital and has become a specialist in plastic surgery in 2012.

 Career

 Öreroğlu has served as an observer fellow at PACES plastic surgery clinic of Atlanta Georgia, USA with Dr. Foad Nahai in 2009.
 He has achieved the International Aesthetic Surgery Fellowship scholarship program of the American Society of Aesthetic Plastic Surgery (ASAPS).

 He has worked at Dr. Ilhan Özdemir State Hospital in Giresun, Turkey and Acıbadem Fulya Hospital as Assistant professor of plastic surgery.
 In November 2016, he has founded Dr. Öreroğlu Aesthetic Clinic in Nişantaşı, Istanbul.